vmmunoza/Metis-Analytics-Dashboard/README.md

 # Metis-Analytics-Dashboard

-## Bounty Description
+## Main Bounty Description

 Objective: Develop a comprehensive analytics dashboard for the Metis L2 blockchain.
-This platform should provide in-depth insights into network activity, including transaction patterns, contract interactions, cross-layer transactions and network scalability indicators.
+This platform should provide in-depth insights into network activity, including features such as transaction patterns, contract interactions, cross-layer transactions, network usage, gas usage, and any other feature considered appropriate for a deep understanding of the network and some of its main dApps.

 Significance: The dashboards should enhance visibility into network operations, helping developers, researchers and regular users in making informed decisions.